liquid-rocketry-illinois/RCP-Host/RCP.md

 for accurate timekeeping**.
 This time value is only for the host to be able to determine the rough time a data point was produced for data visualization.
 The timestamp bytes are parameter bytes and thus are included in the packet length.

+If a bit is unused, it should be set to zero.

 ### Test State Packet

 This packet is used to return the state of a test to the host.
 This includes 1 additional parameter byte, making the